PYramid8955/SvgViewBoxTransformer/README.md

 # SvgViewBoxTransformer
-### A program that automatically converts your SVG 🖼️ to another viewBox, taking in count points, paths, positions and more! 🎉
+### A program that automatically converts your SVG 🖼️ to another viewBox size, taking in count points, paths, positions and more! 🎉

 #### To run the program you need to have **Python3** installed on your machine (preinstalled on the majority of linux systems) and **BeautifulSoup4**
 - You can install the latest version of [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) **__[here](https://www.python.org/downloads/)__**.